Excessive dog barking is a commonly reported nuisance, both for the owner and for neighbors in particular.

 Dog Barking Solutions

-Note that Anxiety barking is always caused by lack of socialization (say, the determined postman is approaching the property).
-And excessive Alarm barking is caused by lack of socialization (say, the dog feels alarmed by a passing butterfly).
+Note that Anxiety barking is always caused by lack of socialization: say, the determined postman is approaching the property.

 While Barking for attention is caused by something else, most times: